-So far, 2018 has been 2017 on steroids
+52 major news stories.
+31 days.
+One month in Trump's Washington.

 The federal government drops bribery and corruption charges against New Jersey Sen. Bob Menendez, a Democrat

 The Trump-Rosenstein story is, um, wow.
-(Remember that Trump reportedly asked Rosenstein who he voted for in a meeting back in May 2017.)
+(Remember that Trump reportedly asked McCabe who he voted for in a meeting back in May 2017.)
 The resignation of the CDC director amid controversy and the clearing of Menendez are also giant stories.
 And a train carrying dozens of House and Senate Republicans crashed into a truck.

-Note: Correction: It was then-acting FBI Director Andrew McCabe who Trump asked about his 2016 vote, not Deputy Attorney General Rod Rosenstein.